 Creating an account on PeoplePerHour is more time-consuming and complicated than on Fiverr.
 PeoplePerHour requires a lot more information from you as a freelancer.
 They want to know about you, your skills, your certifications, and what you’re offering.
 They’ll also want you to link to some personal profiles, a portfolio, and references if you have any.

-After completing these details, PeoplePerHour evaluates your profile to decide whether to approve your application.
-You can either wait up to 7 working days for approval or choose a 24-hour option that costs £10.
-Once you’re approved, there’s a 3-month qualification period.
 During this time, you must complete two projects resulting in a 4-star rating to be able to keep working on the platform.
 This might make it harder for beginner freelancers to gain traction on PeoplePerHour, but it helps the platform maintain relatively high standards.

-Fiverr vs PeoplePerHour – Ease of Use
+Fiverr vs PeoplePerHour: Ease Of Use

 Fiverr